-The Undergraduate Admissions Office is responsible for requesting faculty evaluations and for maintaining a database of evaluated courses in the student information system.
+The Undergraduate Admissions Office is responsible for requesting disciplinary faculty evaluations and for maintaining a database of evaluated courses in the student information system.
 Courses that have previously been granted credit can be found in the transfer credit evaluation tool.
 Courses in the database will be reviewed every five years.
 If course evaluations are not received from disciplinary faculty, general credit will be initially assigned to the course and will be adjusted when the evaluation is completed.
-If courses in the database are assigned as general credit but have been substituted more than five times as an equivalent course, the Undergraduate Admissions Office will seek faculty review to verify equivalency.
+If courses in the database are assigned as general credit but have been substituted more than five times as an equivalent course, the Undergraduate Admissions Office will seek disciplinary faculty review to verify equivalency.

 Approved: ACUI (4-29-76)